Chair (appointed October 2007)

 (appointed October 2010)

-Dr Matthew O’Meara is NSW's Chief Paediatrician. a paediatric emergency physician and the Director of Emergency at Sydney Children’s Hospital, Randwick.
-He trained in paediatrics at the Hospital and has been a staff specialist in Emergency for 20 years.
-Through roles in the Hospital, in NSW and nationally Matthew has been an advocate for improving the emergency care of children.
+Dr Matthew O'Meara is a paediatric emergency physician and has been a staff specialist in Emergency for over 20 years and has been Head of the Emergency Department and Director of Critical Care.
+He is the NSW Chief Paediatrician.
+Through roles in the Hospital, in NSW and nationally, he has been an advocate for improving the acute care of children.

 (appointed May 2016)

 Peter Wiggs was a founding Partner of Archer at its establishment in 1997.
 He is Chairman of their investment committee and oversees the fundraising program.
 He is also Chairman of Aerocare, V8 Supercars and Brownes Dairy, a Director of Allity Aged Care.